 can solve problems by applying their mathematics to a variety of routine and non-routine problems with increasing sophistication, including breaking down problems into a series of simpler steps and persevering in seeking solutions.

-Why Maths good at SJS.
+Why is Maths good at SJS.

 We work closely with the local authority to ensure our we provide a rich and rewarding experience for our pupils in Maths.
 We follow planning suggested by Hampshire, tailoring it to the needs of our pupils.
-In incorperate the CPA approach within our lessons.
+We incorperate the CPA approach within our lessons.

 Students use concrete objects to model problems.
 Unlike traditional maths teaching methods where teachers demonstrate how to solve a problem, the CPA approach brings concepts to life by allowing children to experience and handle physical (concrete) objects.
 This objects include place value counters, diennes, number lines, hundreds squares and many more.